 Your final thoughts?

 Michael Sundquist: The movement towards a modern way of working was already in motion before the pandemic.
 This being said, it might have gotten speeded up when almost the whole world learned to go digital and learned that what is geographically close is of less significance.
 This creates new possibilities for people.
-9 to 5 and working for the same company for 30 years belongs to the analog world.
-This digitalization opens up a new labor market and a new way of living where you can adapt working life to your life – instead of the other way around.
+9 to 5 and working for the same company for 30 years belongs to the analogue world.
+This digitalization opens up a new labour market and a new way of living where you can adapt working life to your life – instead of the other way around.

 If you are thinking about working for you and starting your own business but want to dip your toes into the water first and try it out, you’re always welcome to join Cool Company and get the freedom to work as If you had your own company, but the safety as if you were employed.